kirksw/pokemon/README.md

 To build a system would continuously deliver updates, I would move towards using delta tables for storing the data, such that upserts would be simple to implement using the delta tables library.
 Delta tables also support change data feed, which allows easy tracking of changes to a delta table in a batch or streaming manner.

 The data which is gathered from the API could be delivered via streaming manner (kafka/autoloader/etc), processed continuously or as microbatches, and deliver alerts / updates to the customer as they happen.

+### Bonus Requirement 3: Interactive dashboard

+Typically I would use PowerBI or make a SPA with vue for dashboarding, however I don't have a personal powerbi license, and a SPA would take too long as I would also have to develop a SPA.
+Therefore I chose to use streamlit as I had heard a lot about it and wanted to get a quick overview.